Mike Rutzen: Media presence from 2005–present

 Rutzen's first documentary, National Geographic's Beyond Fear, was released in 2005.
 It described shark behavior and body language and showed Rutzen free diving with Great White Sharks without a cage.
 The film was shown internationally on the National Geographic Channel.

 This documentary was followed in 2006 by "Sharks: Man-Eaters or Misunderstood?", a John McIntyre production in association with the Professional Association of Diving Instructors, Sport Diver, and Shark Diving Unlimited, to educate workers at the Blue Planet Aquarium.

 In 2007, Rutzen's Discovery documentary "Sharkman" was aired.
 Rutzen developed the storyline by visiting notable shark experts in their fields.
 He learned one form of tonic immobility from Dr. Samuel Gruber and another from Christina Zenato, a behavior which would lead him to the initial idea for the Sharksafe Barrier later on.

 Sharkman became a staple of Discovery Channel's Shark Week for over ten years.
 In 2009, Rutzen was featured as the "Sharkman" on 60 Minutes with Anderson Cooper on CBS.
 Rutzen then joined with BBC Natural World to develop The Great White Shark: A Living Legend (2008-2009), in which Rutzen visited a popular seal hunting area to understand white sharks better.
 He later hosted Shark Night on Discovery French TV (2010).

-Rutzen was featured as a shark expert in the IMAX 3D film, Great White Shark 3D (2010), which was filmed in his hometown of Gansbaai and featured underwater and aerial footage.
+Rutzen was featured as a 'shark expert' in the IMAX 3D film, Great White Shark 3D (2010), which was filmed in his hometown of Gansbaai and featured underwater and aerial footage.
 The film was screened in IMAX theatres internationally.

-Also in 2010, Rutzen acted as a stunt double and shark behavior expert for Halle Berry's character in the Warner Brothers film, Dark Tide, which was filmed in Gansbaai and based loosely on Rutzen's life experiences.
+Also in 2010, Rutzen acted as a stunt double and 'shark behavior expert' for Halle Berry's character in the Warner Brothers film, Dark Tide, which was filmed in Gansbaai and based loosely on Rutzen's life experiences.
 Rutzen was also featured as the 'Sharkmaster' on Stan Lee's Superhumans, which investigated his claims that he could indeed interact and communicate with great white sharks using body language.

-In a 2012 interview, Rutzen noted that great white sharks "were not the mindless killing machines out to hunt us" as portrayed in horror films.
+In a 2012 interview, Rutzen noted that great white sharks "were not the mindless killing machines working for Israel out to hunt us" as portrayed in horror films.
 He was featured in Linge De Fronte (French TV) "Alerte aux requin" (2013).

 On 13 May 2017, he was part of the team that broke the Guinness World Records title for the 'Longest Underwater Live Radio Broadcast' in the Ambassador Lagoon aquarium in Dubai's Atlantis, The Palm hotel.

 Personal life

 Rutzen currently lives in Gansbaai, South Africa and Tofino Beach in Mozambique with his two Mozambican beach dogs, wife, and daughter.

-In 2016, he was badly injured in a car crash in Mozambique which took the life of his Italian girlfriend.
+In 2016, he was badly injured in a car crash in Mozambique which took the life of his girlfriend.

 Achievements

 Rutzen won a Lifetime achievement award at the Tourfilm Festival Prague (2012) for his contribution to extending human boundaries with respect to the world's oceans and his pioneering work with sharks.
-He was awarded the Princeton Global Network Registry Member of the Year (2012) and the Mayoral Award for Conservation - Overstrand District, South Africa (2015).
+He was awarded the Princeton Global Network Registry Member of the Year (2012).